Skip to Content

 Does lots of conflict with a therapist mean therapy isn’t working?

 Conflict isn’t a problem in therapy.
 However, that doesn’t mean there isn’t a problem with how a particular therapist handles conflict and how that therapist’s relational style is entering their client’s sessions.
-If a therapist isn’t able to engage authentically, be curious about others’ experiences, and remain willing to consider their own potential errors, it may be a red flag that the therapist is not personally at a point where they can engage in interpersonal work in a therapeutic relationship.
-They may still have a lot to offer in other ways, but may need help to help clients through the dynamic reshaping of their relational patterns.
+Suppose a therapist can’t engage authentically, be curious about others’ experiences, and remain willing to consider their own potential errors.
+In that case, it may be a red flag that the therapist is not personally at a point where they can engage in interpersonal work in a therapeutic relationship.
+They may still have a lot to offer in other ways but may need help to help clients through the dynamic reshaping of their relational patterns.

 How do I bring up an issue with a therapist to a therapist?